California Lawyers Association

-Subject to the respective Administrative Bylaws, voting members of Section and CYLA Executive Committees who are eligible for reappointment do not submit a new application.
+Subject to the respective Administrative Bylaws, voting members of Section Executive Committees who are eligible for reappointment do not submit a new application.
 Instead, the Executive Committee submits its nomination for the member’s reappointment to the Executive Director.

 8. Removal / Resignation